Menu

 Belonging Week 2025

-Throughout the week, we gathered valuable input from pupils, parents, and staff to help shape a new motto and updated values that truly represent the ethos of Park View Primary School in 2025.
+Throughout the week, we invited pupils, parents, and staff to share their voices and ideas.
+Their thoughtful contributions are helping us shape a refreshed school motto and updated values that capture the spirit of Park View Primary in 2025.

 Year R Book